Nonlocal Kondo effect and quantum critical phase in heavy fermion metals

 The holon Fermi volume, $V_{\text{FS}}^\chi=\mathcal{V}^{-1}\sum_{{\textbf p}}\theta(-J_K^*({\textbf p}))$, is gauge invariant and evolves continuously in the intermediate state, as plotted in Fig.~\ref{fig:HS}(b) for $\kappa=0.1$.
 It satisfies the generalized Luttinger sum rule, $N V_{\text{FS}}^c-V_{\text{FS}}^\chi=n_c$, where $V_{\text{FS}}^c$ is the Fermi volume of conduction electrons and $n_c$ is the electron number per channel (orbital) \citep{coleman2005sum}.
-The sum rule reflects the electric charge conservation associated with the U(1) gauge symmetry: $\chi_{ia}\rightarrow \chi_{ia}e^{i\phi_a}$, $c_{i\alpha a}\rightarrow c_{i\alpha a}e^{-i\phi_a}$.
-As a result, the Fermi surface of conduction electrons is ``small" ($NV_{\text{FS}}^c=n_c$) in the VBS phase, ``large" ($NV_{\text{FS}}^c=n_c+1$) in the HFL, but ``partially" enlarged in between.
-For the local approximation, because $G_\chi=(-J_K^{-1}-\Sigma_\chi)^{-1}$, the holons have no dispersion and their Fermi volume is either zero or unity, thus preventing a partially enlarged electron Fermi surface.
-We note that the HS phase is different from the FL$^*$ discussed in Ref. \cite{Senthil2003prl}.
-The latter is characterized by decoupled spinons and a small electron Fermi surface.
-The existence of a partially enlarged Fermi surface may be best examined by quantum oscillation experiment but could also have an effect on Hall measurement \cite{zhang2018CePdAl}.
+The sum rule reflects the electric charge conservation associated with the global U(1) symmetry: $\chi_{ia}\rightarrow \chi_{ia}e^{i\phi_a}$, $c_{i\alpha a}\rightarrow c_{i\alpha a}e^{-i\phi_a}$.
+As a result, the Fermi surface of conduction electrons is ``small" ($NV_{\text{FS}}^c=n_c$) in the RVB phase, ``large" ($NV_{\text{FS}}^c=n_c+1$) in the HFL, but ``partially" enlarged (or ``medium") in between, consistent with the calculated electron Fermi surface with $1/N$ correction \cite{supp}.
+For the local approximation, holons have no dispersion and their Fermi volume is either zero or unity, thus preventing a partially enlarged electron Fermi surface.
+We note that the HS phase is different from the FL$^*$ phase discussed in Ref. \cite{Senthil2003prl}.
+The latter is characterized by decoupled spinons and a small electron Fermi surface, similar to our RVB state.
+It is also different from a conventional two-band metal with no fractional excitations but only (dispersive) intact $f$-electrons \cite{Senthil2004weak}.